Capstone-LaskarAi/chicken-diseases-classification-model/README.md

 - **Augmentation:** Rotation, zoom, flipping, and balancing with SMOTE.
 - **Evaluation:** Validation accuracy 97%, test accuracy 95.9%.
 - **RAG:** Document-based Q&A feature using Pinecone and LLM.

----

-**Good luck!
-For further questions, please check the main README.md or contact the development team.**